mdhasan76/MobilLy/README.md

 vii. firebase
 viii. tailwind etc..

-#API
+# API
 For img hoisting.
 I used Imgbb api.
+Use Vercel server hoisting for upload server.

 About this site:
 this is a second hand seling mobile phone web site.there are 3 type of route have.
 Admin, buyer, seller.
 A seller can add product and see her/his whole product. a admin delete any user and verify a seller. a buyer can buy a product and report againgst fake products.